run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

 ![mceclip30.png](img/mceclip30.png)

-Note that both jobs were allocated to the __same__ node.
+Note that both Jobs were allocated to the __same__ node.

-When both jobs are running, bash into one of them:
+When both Jobs are running, bash into one of them:

     runai bash frac05